TaylanUB/scheme-srfis/README.md

 grounds that the mentioned Scheme platform is not suitable.

 The author of this repository uses Chibi to test the libraries.
-Prepending the path to the *parent* directory of this repository to the load-path of Chibi (via the -I flag) will make the implementations here override any native SRFI implementations of Chibi.
+Prepending the path to this repository to the load-path of Chibi (via the -I flag) will make the implementations here override any native SRFI implementations of Chibi.

 Other than Chibi, the following platforms are explicitly intended to be supported once they implement R7RS: